 Education & Certifications

 Zach attended the University of Nevada where he received his Bachelors of Science (B.S.) in Health Ecology with an emphasis in exercise, nutrition, and physical therapy, and a minor in Speech Communications.
-After graduating, Zach became a certified Exercise Physiologist through the American College of Sports Medicine (ACSM).
+After graduating in 2010, Zach became a certified Exercise Physiologist through the American College of Sports Medicine (ACSM).
 His certifications also include: Certified Health Coach through the National Society of Health Coaches (NSHC), CrossFit Level 1 Trainer, and TRX Suspension Trainer.